 Murphy and Lastranger came into the room at that point with the tray.
 I had Murphy place the tray on the table and invited all three of them to sit down and with Caesar’s assistance I drew a pentagram around where they were sitting and lit a camomile candle for each of the points of the star-like diagram.
 I then invited them to drink a cup of the liquid I’d had prepared.

-At this point it was easy to get them to tell each other what their point of view.
+At this point it was easy to get them to tell each other what the problem seemed to be from their point of view.
 Dialogue is so important in these cases.

 The conversation went on until midnight and finally they were able come to an understanding.
 Lastranger apologized for his tactlessness in moving the house without informing the former proprietors, and thus Miss Faithless of his intentions.
-Miss Faithless, now admitted that the climate was by far better than where the house had been in Australia decided that she really quite enjoyed the new setting … there was a lovely English garden around the house now whereas before there’d been scrub land.
+Miss Faithless, now admitted that the climate was by far better than where the house had been in Australia and admitted that she really quite enjoyed the new setting … there was a lovely English garden around the house now whereas before there had only been scrub land.
 She’d basically been put off by the sudden dislocation of her spirit during the transfer.
 Murphy just drank without saying a word.
 She’d never had problems with Miss Faithless’ howling anyway.

 I erased the pentagram.
 Miss Faithless was chattering away amiably with Lastranger as I walked out the room with Murphy, who paid my bill without a blink.